 Where to stay in Portugal?

-- In Lisbon, to explore the vibrant city - see best rated accommodations
+- Lisbon to explore the vibrant city: see best rated accommodations

-- In Sintra, to visit as many palaces as possible - see best rated accommodations
+- Sintra to visit many palaces: see best rated accommodations

-- In Porto, to feel the history - see best rated accommodations
+- Porto to feel the history: see best rated accommodations

-- In Obidos, to walk on the medieval walls at sunset - see best rated accommodations
+- Obidos to walk on the medieval walls: see best rated accommodations

-- In the Douro valley, if you love wine - see best rated accommodations
+- Douro valley if you love wine: see best rated accommodations

-- In the Algarve, my favorite town is Lagos - see best rated accommodations
+- Portimao central to explore the Algarve – see best rated accommodations

 25 – Lisbon View from the castle